Timings : 7:00 AM - 6:00 PM

 In the middle of the higher level is a 125 feet high basalt pillar which is popular as Pandu's tower.
 This pillar served as a watchtower when the fort was occupied, however now it is in a ruined state.
 There is a water reservoir here which supplies fresh water all year long.
 From the top of the fort, Prabalgad and Rajmachi forts can be seen on the northern side.
 The fort has two inscriptions one in Marathi and the other in Persian.
 The Marathi inscription which has no date is seen on the lower gate on the inner side and its words are indecipherable.
 The Persian writing on upper gate reads Syed Nuruddin Muhammad Khan, Hijri, and is probably from the Mughal era.
 The Fort has a recorded history of having passed through the hands of Muslim, Portuguese and Maratha rulers.

-Air: The nearest airport to Karnala Bird Sanctuary is Chattrapati Shivaji International Airport, Mumbai which is 33 km away from Karnala Bird Sanctuary.
+Air: The nearest airport to Karnala Bird Sanctuary is Chatrapati Shivaji International Airport, Mumbai which is 33 KM away from Karnala Bird Sanctuary.

 Rail: Panvel, the nearest railway station, is a major station on the busy line between Mumbai and Roha and also on the Mumbai suburban line.
 Auto-rickshaws and taxis are available from the station to reach the Karnala fort.